Dockers (brand): History

 Khakis were more widely worn in the US when “casual Fridays” gained popularity in offices in the late 1980s, and led to the emergence of Dockers as a popular brand.

 Before going global in 1992, characters from the television series Cheers were prominently wearing Dockers clothing in the late 1980s, and Dockers made an appearance on an episode of the television series Seinfeld.

 In the 2000s, the company started producing denim and continued to expand into different countries.
-By 2011, all people of all ages were wearing khakis.

-Cost

-A 1996 study concluded that a pair of Dockers pants often had a price range of $50-$80 per pair.
-A study in 2014 compared older prices to more current prices within the Dockers label.
-A 2014 article argued that in 2014 a pair of Dockers pants sells for roughly $140 and a long sleeve shirt reaches prices as high as $120.
-In 2012, 27.9 percent of respondents who came from a household where the annual income was $200,000 or more stated that they owned Dockers brand apparel, accessories, and footwear.
+In May 2025, Levi Strauss agreed to sell Dockers for $311 million to brand management firm Authentic Brands Group.